Hybrid restricted master problem for Boolean matrix factorisation: Method

 Here we borrow ideas from the combinatorial optimisation world.
 We define a `master problem' (MP) that approximates the BMF by finding sets of (mostly) disjoint features that best explain the observations.
 For our observed binary matrix $\mathbf{Y}$, consider the set $\cal A$ of all possible non-zero feature-sets, or factors, $\alpha$, where $\delta_\alpha \in \{0, 1\}^N$ and $|{\cal A}| = 2^N - 1$.
 We define also $c_{i, \alpha}$, the cost for observation $i$ of choosing factor $\alpha$, as:

 where $E = \{(i, j) | Y_{i,j} = 1\}$.
-The first term of $C_{i, \alpha}$ is the intersection of features in an observation and in a factor.
-While the right-hand side can be thought of as the complement of an observation - that is, the features included in a factor that are not present in the observation.
+The left term of $C_{i, \alpha}$ is the intersection of features in an observation and in a factor.
+While the right term can be thought of as the complement of an observation - that is, the features included in a factor that are not present in the observation.

 The initial MP is thus defined as: